varun-r-mallya/varun-r-mallya/README.md

 I like C and tolerate C++ and Rust.
 I also write eBPF code.
-I have recently been working with Field Programmable Gate Arrays as well.
+I have recently been working with Field Programmable Gate Arrays too.
 <br/>
 Find my work on Sysprof at
 [GNOME Gitlab profile](https://gitlab.gnome.org/varunrmallya)